 Who Should Go

-The spectrum of people "right" for paddling is as wide as the ocean.
+The spectrum of people "right" for paddling is as wide as the sea.
 However, be cautious.
-Never take a child on the water unless you are well experienced—or be sure to invite an experienced paddler with you.
-Plan on one adult for every child until all paddlers' levels are determined and you know and trust all members of the group.
-If you have enough adults, then your child can invite a friend or 2.
+Never take a child on the water unless you are well experienced—or you have an experienced paddler with you.
+Plan on 1 adult for every child until all paddlers' levels are determined and you know and trust all members of the group.
+If you have enough adults, then your child can invite a friend or two.

 Where to Go

-With kids, you generally want to find calm water and minimal current unless you are very experienced and have the appropriate boats for the situation.
-Start on protected small lakes, bays and slow rivers in order to develop skills and reduce stress levels.
+You generally want to find calm water and minimal current unless you are very experienced and have the appropriate boats for the situation.
+Start on protected small lakes, bays and slow rivers in order to develop kids' skills and reduce stress levels.
 With every additional trip, your options broaden.

 Destination tips:

-- Know what you are getting into.
-Study tides, currents and boat traffic with the kids ahead of time so that when these conditions are encountered, the kids are proud to call them out and you all feel safer together.
+• Know what you are getting into.
+Study tides, currents and boat traffic with the kids ahead of time.
+When these conditions are encountered, your kids are proud to call them out and you all feel safer together.

-- Know to the best of your ability where all the bathroom breaks will be.
+• Know to the best of your ability where bathroom breaks will be.
 This is especially important with young children.

-- To find a kid-friendly paddling destination, talk to experienced paddlers or the paddling experts at your local REI.
-You might also try your local canoe or kayak association, as well as look online for your state parks and recreation commission or park service websites.
+• To find a kid-friendly paddling destination, talk to experienced paddlers or the paddling experts at your local REI.
+You might also try your local paddling association, as well as for your state parks commission or park service websites.

 Length of Trip